anoma/vamp-ir/README.md

 - Compile: takes input an IR file, outputs compiled prover key, verifier data, as well as necessary metadata mapping IR wires to positions.
-- Prove: takes input the output of compile, as well as a table `PI` mapping public input wires to values and a table `W` mapping witness wires to values, outputs a proof.
+- Prove: takes input the output of compile, as well as a table `PI` mapping public input wires to values and a table `W` mapping non-ouput witness wires to values, outputs a proof.
 - Verify: takes input the output of compile, as well as a table `PI` (same as in prove), and a proof; outputs a boolean value.